-10) Investments:
+13) Investments:

 - i) As per RBI guidelines, the excess of acquisition cost over face value of securities held under the category "Held to Maturity" is amortised over the residual life of securities.
-The amount amortized during the year is ₹627.74 lac (previous year ₹467.23 lac) - ii) In terms of RBI guidelines the bank has transferred a portion of Government securities kept in "Available to Sale" category to "Held to Maturity" category.
-The resultant depreciation is ₹2418.71 lac (Previous year ₹Nil) is charged to the Profit & Loss account.
+The amount amortized during the year is ₹ 686.57 lac (previous year ₹ 644.89 lac). - ii) In terms of RBI guidelines the bank has transferred a portion of Government securities kept in "Available for Sale" category to "Held to Maturity" category and from "Held to Maturity" to "Available for Sale".
+The resultant depreciation is ₹1413.88 lac (Previous year ₹1753.71 lac) is charged to the Profit & Loss account.

-11) Contingent Liabilities:
+14) Contingent Liabilities :

-- i) Claims against the Bank not acknowledged as debts - a) The income tax authorities have raised a demand of ₹187.99 lac (Previous year ₹332.80 lac) for various assessment years which is contested by the Bank in appeal and against which the bank has deposited/paid ₹128.50 lac (Previous year ₹241.38 lac).
-No provision is considered necessary in respect of these demands as, in the Bank's view, duly supported by counsel's opinion and / or judicial pronouncements the demands made are not sustainable. - b) Maintenance charges in respect of one of the bank's premises ₹15.86 lac (Previous year ₹12.60 lac), which matter is under dispute. - c) The MCGM has raised demands, retrospectively from 1st April 2010, on account of Property taxes based on capital values in respect of some of the bank's premises.
+- i) Claims against the Bank not acknowledged as debts - a) The income tax authorities have raised a demand of ₹181.22 lac (Previous year ₹177.89 lac) for various assessment years which is contested by the Bank in appeal and against which the bank has deposited/paid ₹181.22 lac (Previous year ₹177.89 lac).
+No provision is considered necessary in respect of these demands as, in the Bank's view, duly supported by counsel's opinion and / or judicial pronouncements the demands made are not sustainable. - b) Maintenance charges in respect of one of the bank's premises ₹ 31.77 lac (Previous year ₹ 21.15 lac), which matter is under dispute.

+- c) The MCGM has raised demands, retrospectively from 1st April 2010, on account of Property taxes based on capital values in respect of some of the bank's premises.
 The Bank has objected to the levy and mode of calculation.
-The issue of chargeability and basis of calculation being under dispute and not finalized the final liability, if any, is not ascertainable and not provided for. - d) The bank is in receipt of an audit objection from the Service Tax department seeking reversal of CENVAT claimed ₹240.70 lac for the period 2012-2017.
-No show cause or order has been received.
-No provision for the same is considered necessary as in the opinion of the bank, duly supported by counsel's opinion, the objection raised is not sustainable.

-ii) Other items for which the bank is contingently liable - Amount transferred to The Depositor Education and Awareness Fund Scheme 2014 (DEAF) as per RBI Circular dated 27-05-2014.
+The issue of chargeability and basis of calculation being under dispute and not finalized the final liability, if any, is not ascertainable and not provided for. - d) The Service tax department has raised a demand of ₹240.70 lac for the period 2012-17, which is contested by the bank in appeal and against which the bank has deposited/paid ₹18.05 lac.
+No provision for the same is considered necessary as in the opinion of the bank, duly supported by counsel's opinion and/or judicial pronouncements the demand made is not sustainable. - ii) Other items for which the bank is contingently liable Amount transferred to The Depositor Education and Awareness Fund Scheme 2014 (DEAF) as per RBI Circular dated 27-05-2014.

-Particulars Current Year (₹ in lac) Previous Year (₹ in lac) Opening balance of amounts transferred to DEAF 1375.10 1201.17 Add: Amounts transferred to DEAF during the year 222.08 216.40 Less: Amounts reimbursed by DEAF towards claims 9.75 - Less: Amounts yet to be settled by DEAF upto 31.03.2018 5.23 42.47 Closing balance of amounts transferred to DEAF 1582.20 1375.10
+Particulars Current Year (₹ in lac) Previous Year (₹ in lac) Opening balance of amounts transferred to DEAF 1749.81 1582.20 Add : Amounts transferred to DEAF during the year 320.64 194.09 Less: Amounts reimbursed by DEAF towards claims 22.95 26.48 Less: Amounts yet to be settled by DEAF - - Closing balance of amounts transferred to DEAF 2047.50 1749.81

-12) Earnings per Share (EPS) :
+15) Earnings per Share (EPS):